Changeset-based versioning for Scala multi-module builds (sbt plugin + GitHub Action)

 TODO: Describe your changes hereThe first argument is the bump type (patch, minor, or major) and the rest becomes the filename.
 Edit the file to replace the placeholder with a meaningful description — this will end up in the changelog.

-On pull requests, run changesetMatrix validate to ensure every modified module has at least one changeset entry and emit target/changeset/matrix.json — a JSON array of {module, scala-version, version, coordinate} rows (one per Scala version in the module's crossScalaVersions, including transitive dependents) that you can feed into a CI matrix as matrix.include.
+On pull requests, run changesetMatrix validate to ensure every modified module has at least one changeset entry and emit target/changeset/matrix.json — a JSON array of {module, scala-version, version, coordinate} rows (one per Scala version in the module's crossScalaVersions, including affected dependents) that you can feed into a CI matrix as matrix.include.
 It fails if any module is missing coverage or if a description still contains the placeholder text.

 [